 Note: Shanghai Nanlang is an indirect non-wholly-owned subsidiary of Goldbond, the substantial shareholder of the Company and the UMH Group.
-During the years ended 31 March 2022 and 2021, Goldbond has significant influence over the Company.
-During the period from 4 March 2022 to 31 March 2022, Goldbond has significant influence over the UMH Group.
+During the years ended 31 March 2023 and 2022, Goldbond has significant influence over the Company.
+During the year ended 31 March 2023 and the period from 4 March 2022 to 31 March 2022, Goldbond has significant influence over the UMH Group.
 Therefore, Shanghai Nanlang is considered as a related company of the Company.